Julius170/Making_Contract_Calls.demo/README.md

 ## Installing Setting up Hardhat
 To get started with the coding part o this tutorial, you need to install Hardhat.
-In the next couple of steps, you will learn how to install Hardhat into your local work environment using yarn on you're preferred Package Manager
+In the next couple of steps, you will learn how to install Hardhat into your local work environment using yarn on you're preferred Package Manager.

 1. Create a workspace in you're preferred code editor.

 2. Go to the terminal of your work environment and run the code `npm init -y`.
-This is to initialize a `package.json` file
+This is to initialize a `package.json` file.

-3. Run the command  `npm install --save-dev hardhat @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers`. also, run the command `npm i hardhat-deploy` on your terminal to install all the required dependencies you'll need for this tutorial
+3. Run the command  `npm install --save-dev hardhat @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers`. also, run the command `npm i hardhat-deploy` on your terminal to install all the required dependencies you'll need for this tutorial.

 4. Next run the command `npx hardhat` to fire up your hardhat development environment.
 You will be prompted to choose the language you'll be working with.

 5. Click enter twice to enable the option `Create a Javascript Project`. and to verify the project location.
 You will notice a new folder structure on your code editor file explorer.

-Now that you have successfully installed and Setup up your hardhat development environment. next you will create the exemplary contracts you need to test the contract calls
+Now that you have successfully installed and Setup up your hardhat development environment. next you will create the exemplary contracts you need to test the contract calls.

 ## Creating your Smart Contracts